New York City (NYC) Construction Injury Lawyer

 Accidents on construction sites can affect many different types of workers, from masons and carpenters to electricians and welders.
 Anyone working on a construction site is at risk, and employers and construction companies have a duty to try to make the environment safe.

-When accidents happen and construction workers are injured, our NYC construction accident lawyers step in and fight to get them the help they deserve.
+When accidents happen and construction workers are injured, our lawyers step in and fight to get them the help they deserve.
 Our attorneys may be able to take your case and represent you in your injury claim, working to get you the compensation you need from your employer and other at-fault parties.
+Depending on the situation, you may be able to file a third-party lawsuit against a negligent product manufacturer or other party.
+In such situations, you will have three years to sue in New York City.
+When construction accident claims are successful, victims can recover compensation for all of their losses, including economic and non-economic damages.

 Common Construction Accidents in New York City (NYC)

 There are many ways that someone can be injured on a construction site.
 Generally speaking, there are plenty of safety precautions used on construction sites, such as hard hats and steel-toed boots.
-However, many of the following types of accidents are unfortunately common at construction sites:
+However, many accidents, including those that involve falls, electrocution, and defective tools or machinery, are unfortunately common at construction sites in New York City.

 Falling off a ladder or scaffolding could lead to serious injuries.
-Even if the distance you fell was not too far, falling into dangerous materials or tools could be catastrophic.
+Even if the distance you fell was not too far, falling into dangerous materials or tools could be catastrophic and lead to loss of limb, head injuries, or back injuries.

 This could also potentially include injuries from slip and falls caused by wet or icy work conditions or spilled materials and chemicals.
 Proper drainage is important on a construction site to prevent such issues.

 If an electrician or other worker fails to notify construction workers that the power was turned back on, they could be seriously injured.
-Talk to our New York City construction accident lawyers about whether you can sue an electrician or the construction firm you worked for for accidents like this.
+Talk to our construction accident lawyers about whether you can sue an electrician or the construction firm you worked for if you were injured in an accident like this.

 From backhoes and bulldozers to dump trucks and pickups, there are many vehicles on a construction site.
-Drivers and passengers as well as workers on foot on the site could be injured by a dangerous driver or the dangerous cargo they could be transporting.
+Drivers, passengers, and workers on foot on the site might be injured by a dangerous driver or the dangerous cargo they may be transporting.

-Vehicle accidents are especially common for roadside work crews.
-These accidents could be primarily caused by the driver that crashed into your crew, but an employer who failed to put up protective barriers could also share responsibility.
+Getting injured in vehicle accidents is especially common for roadside work crews.
+These accidents might be primarily caused by the driver that crashed into your crew, but an employer who failed to put up protective barriers might also share responsibility.

 Defective Tools and Machinery

 If any of those backhoes or bulldozers – or even something like a miter saw or nail gun – were to malfunction, serious injuries could result.
-These injuries could involve the user as well as other workers in their vicinity.
+These injuries might involve the user as well as other workers in their vicinity.
+In these situations, either the employer or the product manufacturer could be liable.
+If the manufacturer distributed a defective product that caused you injury on a construction site, you will likely be able to file a third-party lawsuit for compensation.

 Lifting and Carrying Injuries

-Preexisting back issues could be made worse during an acute back injury while lifting or carrying.
-It is important to always lift with proper technique and for construction sites to always have enough workers to make lifting and carrying building materials and other items a safe operation.
+Pre-existing back issues could be made worse during an acute back injury while lifting or carrying items around a construction site in New York City.
+It is important for workers to always lift with the proper technique and for construction sites to always have enough workers to make lifting and carrying building materials and other items a safe operation.
+Lifting and carrying injuries might cause damage to the neck, back, or knees, among other areas of the body.

 Getting Compensation for Construction Accident Injuries in NYC

 The aftermath of a construction accident is often difficult to navigate.
-In some cases, the law might prevent you from suing your employer because of workers’ compensation laws.
+In some cases, the law might prevent you from suing your employer because of Workers’ Compensation laws.
 However, there are exceptions to these rules that allow injured workers to file lawsuits under certain circumstances.
-Our NYC construction accident lawyers can offer you the help you need and work to get your injuries compensated.
+Our construction injury lawyers can offer the help you need and work to get your injuries compensated.

-In most cases where someone is injured at a job in New York, workers’ compensation is supposed to be the main way they get coverage.
-However, workers’ compensation does not always cover injuries at their full value.
-You may be entitled to additional damages if your attorney can find an excuse to file a lawsuit instead.
+In most cases where someone is injured at a job in New York City, Workers’ Compensation is supposed to be the main way they get coverage.
+However, workplace liability insurance does not always cover injuries at their full value.
+You may be entitled to additional damages if your attorney can find a reason to file a lawsuit instead.

-Most construction workers and contractors are entitled to workers’ compensation coverage that can help them get medical bills and lost wages covered regardless of who was at fault.
-But you may be able to sue for injuries instead, potentially opening up additional damages, if any of the following exceptions apply:
+Most construction workers and contractors are entitled to workplace liability insurance coverage that can help them get medical bills and lost wages covered regardless of who was at fault.
+But you may be able to sue for injuries instead, potentially opening up additional damages, if your injury involved scaffolding, your injury involved falling from heights, your injury involved something being dropped on you, your injury was caused by a third party, or your injury involved other specific safety violations.

 In any of these situations, you could be entitled to take the at-fault parties to court – whether that is your employer or someone else – and sue them for damages.